pidjan/tools/README.md

 # Usage

-Download script that you want and run in windows.
+Download script that you want in Releases and run.